Limited offer: Get 80% off your first year. Auto-applied at checkout.See pricing Promotion details unavailable.

 Can a task title contain PHI?

 Yes.
-A task title like 'Call Maria R. about biopsy results' is enough to create PHI exposure in a task system or notification email.
+A task title like 'Call Maria R. about biopsy results' can expose PHI in the task system and in notification channels.

 Operational assurance